 Improve Your Blog 3 Ways

-It’s been more than a year since I switched from Typepad to Wordpress… and it’s also been more than a year since I started using the Copyblogger theme for my blog (after a couple months running the Sandbox theme).
+It’s been more than a year since I switched from Typepad to WordPress… and it’s also been more than a year since I started using the Copyblogger theme for my blog (after a couple months running the Sandbox theme).

 Since last summer I had been thinking about upgrading to Chris Pearson’s Thesis Theme.
 From the moment I learned of it, I wanted to use it.
 Finally, my friend (and master programmer) Ken Gary took care of it for me.